MEC Synergy Gore-Tex Jacket - Women's

 If it’s identical, brand-new, in stock, and sold and shipped by a Canadian-based retailer, we’ll match that price.

 A windproof, waterproof barrier designed for skiers and climbers.
-Our Synergy Jacket uses a lightweight, supple and packable face fabric that doesn't compromise on durability.
-This pared-down shell uses GORE-TEX®, the gold standard of waterproof-breathable technology.
-Great alpine-specific features include harness-accessible pockets, a high collar to keep out blowing snow, and a hood with cordlock adjustments that's helmet compatible.
+The adventure-hungry Synergy Jacket is made with the gold standard of waterproof-breathable technology, GORE-TEX®, with a durable yet packable face fabric.
+Great alpine-specific features include harness- and backpack-accessible pockets, a high collar to keep out blowing snow, and a helmet compatible hood with a cordlock adjustment.

-- Made of 70-denier nylon with a GORE-TEX PTFE laminate and DWR (durable water repellent) finish for superior waterproofness and breathability.
+- Made of 70-denier nylon with a GORE-TEX membrane and DWR finish for superior waterproofness and breathability.

-- Fully seam-taped construction to keep you dry and comfortable in howling conditions.
+- Fully seam-taped construction keeps you dry and comfortable in howling conditions.

-- Water-resistant front zipper is glued in place and has an inner storm flap to keep precipitation from sneaking in.
+- Water-resistant front zipper is sewn and glued in place with an inner storm flap to seal out wind.

-- Underarm vents have 2-way watertight zippers, for releasing heat and perspiration.
+- Underarm vents have 2-way watertight zips, for releasing heat.

-- Cuffs are gusseted to fit gloves and secure with Velcro® tabs.
+- Contoured cuffs layer well with gloves and close with Velcro® tabs.

 |Face fabric||70-denier nylon|